tayruxin/tp/docs/DeveloperGuide.md

 <img src="images/duplicate-detection/edit-command/DuplicateSequenceDiagram.png"/>

 #### Implementation
-The term _duplicate_ hereafter refers to companies with the same company name, role and deadline
+The term _duplicate_ hereafter refers to companies with the same company name, role and deadline.

 The _duplicate_ detection mechanism is facilitated by `Company#isSameCompany(Company otherCompany)`.
 This method checks if two `Company` entities are the same by checking if their `Name`, `Role` and